NikolaVk/nva_computers/TESTING.md

 ### Unsolved

-- On mobile when the navbar is open and the device is on landschape mode you cant see all links until you rotate the phone to portrait.
+- On mobile when the navbar is open and the device is on landscape mode you cant see all links until you rotate the phone to portrait.
-- On tabled and mobile once in landschape mode the navbar is being pushed down a bit which then covers the Get the latest tech here! box.
-However the text is still perfectly visiable.
+- On tabled and mobile once in landscape mode the navbar is being pushed down a bit which then covers the Get the latest tech here! box.
+However the text is still perfectly visible.
 - If a user wishes to type on mobile the nav bar is in the way because of the appearing keyboard on mobile

 ## Further Testing